DRI Checklist Documents

 This policy deals with minimizing fossil fuel use by employing energy efficiency techniques and renewable energy sources, and also encourages the use of environmentally sound “green-building” design techniques.

-This policy seeks to mitigate the impact of residential and commercial development on low and moderate-income housing.
+This is the interim policy that seeks to mitigate the impact of residential and commercial development on low and moderate-income housing that will be in effect until the updated Housing Policy is approved.
+The interim policy went into effect on January 17, 2019.